stickies/stickies.github.com/_posts/2014-01-19-rails-form-enhancement-with-angular-js.markdown

 ---
 These days single page apps are all the rage.
 There are many technologies emerging that enable slick web UI without having to do much, if anything, on the server side.

-Historically, Rails used the prototype and recently jquery library to handle progressive enhancement.
+Historically, Rails used the Prototype and recently jQuery library to handle progressive enhancement.

 AngularJS is a frontend javascript framework developed by Google, it acts like an MVC framework but at a different layer of abstraction.
 Angular is a declarative tool.